 Patricia Domínguez lives and works in Santiago.
 She earned an MFA at Hunter College New York in 2013.
 Recent solo exhibitions include CCU Gallery, Santiago (2017); Pizzuti Collection Museum, Columbus Ohio; Galería Patricia Ready, Santiago; and Focus Latinamérica, ARCO Madrid (all 2016).
 Recent group exhibitions include Hasta que las cosas y los cuerpos sean como queremos que sean, Centro CA2M, Madrid (2017); Cantos de Tarapacá, CCE Santiago (both 2017); Tráficos y otros poemas de Shile, Nube Gallery, Santa Cruz de la Sierra; and De Naturaleza Violenta, FLORA, Bogotá (2013); and Voluptuous Panic, The Watermill Center, New York.
 She recently won the 2nd Beca CCU (2015), the Media Art Prize from Fundación Telefónica and 3rd Norberto Griffa Prize (both 2014).

-Patricia Domínguez’s residency is supported by Fundación AMA and she is hosted in the Juan Yarur Torres Studio.
+Patricia Domínguez’s residency is supported by Fundación AMA.
+She is hosted in the Juan Yarur Torres Residency Studio.